-- About troubleshooting VCS agents

-- VCS logging

-- NetApp agents error messages

-- Exchange Service agent error messages

-- Troubleshooting Microsoft Exchange uninstallation

-- About troubleshooting Exchange Setup Wizard issues
+- About troubleshooting VCS agents for Exchange - VCS logging - NetApp agents error messages - Exchange Service agent error messages - Troubleshooting Microsoft Exchange uninstallation - About troubleshooting Exchange Setup Wizard issues

-About troubleshooting VCS agents
+About troubleshooting VCS agents for Exchange

-This chapter describes how to troubleshoot common problems in the VCS agents for NetApp and Microsoft Exchange.
-The chapter lists the error messages, and describes the problem associated with the agent.
+The following topics describe how to troubleshoot common problems in the VCS agents for NetApp and Microsoft Exchange.
+They list the error messages and describe the problems associated with the agent.
 Recommended solution is included, where applicable.